Vinovia: Post-2000 excavations

 Around 4.7 ha of the vicus were mapped with a geophysical survey in 2004.
 Along with previous surveys, a picture began to emerge of a quite extensive civilian settlement lying under the fields to the east of the fort, where Hooppell had done his early test trenches.
 This led to David Mason, the County Archaeologist, suggesting to the Channel 4 archaeological television programme Time Team that Binchester could provide a fertile ground for investigation.
 In April 2007, the production company came and spent three days excavating and extending the area surveyed by geophysical means.
 Apart from discovering more remains of the larger, earlier fort, the programme also found a row of three military mausolea, "the first to have been found in Britain for 150 years."
 Time Team also identified that the vicus also extended to the north of the fort.
 The Binchester programme was broadcast on Channel 4 on 13 January 2008, ending Time Teams involvement with the site.

 In 2009, a test season was conducted in July where the team opened a trench at the north-east corner of the fort.
 The first full season of these new excavations was in 2010, with the team opening trenches both inside the fort and outside in the vicus.
 At Durham University, the principal investigators of the project were Richard Hingley and David Petts.
 At Stanford University, the principal investigators were Michael Shanks, Gary Devore, Melissa Chatfield, and David Platt.

 In 2018, a six-week dig involving 60 archaeologists and volunteers unearthed a road, carved images and several industrial buildings from the Roman era.

-Problems in interpretation of the historical site

-Dating aspects of the fort and vicus of Binchester is quite difficult given the limited modern archaeological exploration that has occurred on the site.
-Most of the floors investigated inside the fort have been of opus signinum, and kept relatively clean during their life.
-A few coins have been found under floor deposits, but these often only give a terminus post quem, and coins stop becoming reliable diagnostic items in the 5th century, although settlement in and around Binchester surely lasted into the early medieval period.
-Modern investigation of the vicus has been non-existent or fruitless in the search for datable finds.
-It is hoped that the current excavations might inform more about the chronology of the site.